+CP headquarters,

-Community landmarks CP headquarters, Historic Ogden Village, Victory Manor, MOCA Family Resource Centre
+Community Historic Ogden Village,

+landmarks Victory Manor, MOCA

+Family Resource Centre

-Station configuration Side loading, at-grade
+Station configuration

 Amenities Transit Plaza, heated waiting areas, bike parking

-Park and Ride No
+Park and Ride waiting areas, bike

-Bus terminal No, on-street stops only

 Odgen Station will be located in the heart of the community, at the junction of Ogden Road S.E. and 72 Avenue S.E.
 A transit plaza will serve as the gateway to the station.
 When Lynnwood/Millican Station was shifted south to Millican Road, Ogden Station was also moved to better serve residents and provide a focal point for redevelopment along Ogden Road.